-Worming Advice
+Worming Advice for Dogs & Cats

 Animals may be carrying large numbers of parasitic worms in their stomach or intestines without showing any symptoms.
 Infective stages of the common parasites survive for a long time in the environment and after treatment re-infection occurs frequently.
 Although some animals may show no signs of infection, the symptoms can range from general ill-health with a dull coat, occasional vomiting through to anaemia, intestinal obstruction and death.
 Some worms are also transmissible to humans.
 It is therefore important to carry out routine treatment against the most common worms.